ElisDN/purify-text-behavior/README.md

 Usage example
 -------------

-Let's allow Flash-video insertions and allow attribute `rel="nofollow"` for links in our Blog posts (also we can activate Markdown Parser if needle):
+Let's allow insert Flash-video blocks and attribute `rel="nofollow"` for links in our Blog posts (also we can activate Markdown Parser if needle):

 ~~~
 [php]